churichard/churichard.github.io/README.md

-churichard.me
+Richard Chu
 ============
-A personal website that gives information about me and showcases projects that I've worked on.
+A personal website that showcases projects that I've worked on.